 Love is not constant.
 It waxes and wanes like the moon.
 Having an argument or feeling bugged by your partner’s demands or desires doesn’t mean that your relationship needs to be put in the recycle bin.
 It means that you have to understand and talk about the natural course of feelings that ebb and flow throughout emotional connections.

 Some people have trouble knowing whether they are feeling love or not.
-This is much different from the heady “in love” emotions which I think are temporary insanity.
+This is much different from the heady “in love” emotions that I think are temporary insanity.
 It is more a sense of knowing that you are with someone who’s got your back and won’t turn his or hers on you.

 When you are with someone who embodies the qualities and values that you admire, and you think that maybe you could love this person but can’t seem to bring yourself to say the words or really allow yourself to feel it, there could be deeper issues going on.